weekendesk/nodegate/assets/documentation/hello-world.md

 **Two API calls are needed: perfect example!**

 After installing **nodegate**, let's create a file `index.js`.
 We will require `nodegate` and initialize it.
-We will also need the aggregator modifier, let's import it also.
+We will also need the aggregator modifier, let's import it as well.

 ```js
 const nodegate = require('nodegate');